Making the World Safer for Aging Adults

 Eat Certain Foods, and Take Vitamin D

 Nutrition is another way to maintain muscle mass.
-Unfortunately, many seniors have diets in which cake, cookies, white bread and the like dominate.
+Unfortunately, many seniors have diets filled with cake, cookies, white bread, and other processed foods.
 They should focus on consuming more foods such as:

 These foods are high in protein, which helps you keep up that muscle mass.
 In addition, vitamin D promotes muscle strength, and a lack of adequate vitamin D is common among seniors.
 Supplements can do the trick, but request to have your vitamin D levels checked first.
 If you need a supplement, it'll generally be in the 800 mg to 2,000 mg range per day.